AR2202/Colourful/README.md

 ### Turing completeness

-Colourful using only pre-defined colours is not turing complete, due to the lack of parenthesized expressions.
-It should be possible to make it turing complete with user-defined colours.
+Colourful using only pre-defined colours is not Turing complete, due to the lack of parenthesized expressions.
+It should be  Turing complete with user-defined colours.
 A proof is not given here.

 ## Compilation